Metadata

 Download the m/metadata.py file, put it including

-directory into one of your PLUGIN_PATHS
+the m/ directory into one of your PLUGIN_PATHS and add m.metadata

-.
+package to your PLUGINS in pelicanconf.py.
 In order to have the

 contents properly rendered, it’s advised to add the new fields to